Kucukcollu/hodsa/README.md

-# hods: Hands On Data Structures
+# hodsa_with_stl: Hands On Data Structures and Algorithms with STL

-### The project includes languages whixh I am currently use such as C,C++ and Python